shalevamit9/Dialogue-Backend-Task/README.md

 ```

 Open:</br>
-• http://localhost:4000/api/v1/marvel-actors to see the which marvel movies did each actor play in.</br>
+• http://localhost:4000/api/v1/marvel-actors to see which marvel movies did each actor play in.</br>
 • http://localhost:4000/api/v1/marvel-actors-multiple-characters to see the actors who played more than one Marvel character.

 ## Use Docker